mkumar73/python-package-documentation/README.md

 pip install sphinx==6.2.1
 ```

-**Note:** It's alwatys a good practice to specify the version of the package you are installing.
+**Note:** It's always a good practice to specify the version of the package you are installing.
 Otherwise you may end up with a broken build in future.

 In this guide, we will be using `sphinx==6.2.1`